Yajin616/AcademicWebsite/content/authors/admin/_index.md

   - name: Ocean University of China
     url: http://www.ouc.edu.cn/main.htm

-# Short bio (displayed in user profile at end of posts)
+# Short bio to show in About widget
 bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget